choughton21/Battle-Ship-AI/index.md

 ### Introduction

 In this project, we teach a computer to play battleship.
-Since battleship is a technical game and the ideal moves change sa the game progresses, it is interesting to see how well we are able to tach the AI to play.
+Since battleship is a technical game and the ideal move changes as the game progresses, it is interesting to see how well we are able to tach the AI to play.
 The main reason this is a challenging task is that we need advanced algorithms to learn how to play the game, if we want our AI to actually play well, and the learning technique needs to understand how to learn well.
 If an adult plays battelship against a toddler who makes moves randomly, the adult will win almost every time.
 Our goal is to train the computer to play less like a toddler making random moves and more like a skilled adult; this is a challenging task.
 The fact that deep learning is a black box is a further difficulty since we cannot help the computer learn better since we do not know how it is learning exactly, and we only see performance.
 We hope to find that after training, our AI is able to play battleship well beyond that of a random player.

 In terms of an ethical extension, as battlehsip is a game that mimicks a military procedure, we talk about some of the ethical implications of AI being used for military purposes.